MoatLab/FEMU/README.md

 Project Description
 -------------------

-Briefly speaking, FEMU is a NVMe SSD Emulator.
-Based upon QEMU/KVM, FEMU is exposed to Guest OS (Linux) as a NVMe block device (e.g. /dev/nvme0nX).
+Briefly speaking, FEMU is an NVMe SSD Emulator.
+Based upon QEMU/KVM, FEMU is exposed to Guest OS (Linux) as an NVMe block device (e.g. /dev/nvme0nX).
 It can be used as an emulated whitebox or blackbox SSD: (1). whitebox mode (a.k.a.
-Software-Defined Flash (SDF), or OpenChannel-SSD) with FTL residing in the host side (e.g. LightNVM) (2). blackbox mode with FTL residing inside the device (most of current commercial SSDs).
+Software-Defined Flash (SDF), or OpenChannel-SSD) with FTL residing in the host side (e.g. LightNVM) (2). blackbox mode with FTL managed by the device (like most of current commercial SSDs).

 FEMU tries to achieve benefits of both SSD Hardware platforms (e.g. CNEX OpenChannel SSD, OpenSSD, etc.) and SSD simulators (e.g. DiskSim+SSD, FlashSim,